“Theater for a New Audience . . . remains the most sophisticated purveyor of revivals in the major Off-Broadway leagues.”

 The Theatre’s productions consistently have earned prestigious nominations and awards, including the Drama Desk, OBIE, Drama League, Outer Critics Circle, Lucille Lortel and Tony.

 Theatre for a New Audience is dedicated to the language and ideas of writers: to a dialogue between Shakespeare and a provocative range of classical and contemporary playwrights, such as Christopher Marlowe, Edward Bond and Adrienne Kennedy.
-The Theatre has attracted some of the world’s most talented and sought-after artists, including directors Sir Peter Hall (Founder, Royal Shakespeare Company), Peter Brook, Doug Hughes (Tony Award, Doubt), Bartlett Sher (Tony Award, South Pacific), Julie Taymor (Tony Award, The Lion King), Darko Tresnjak (former Artistic Director, The Old Globe, San Diego), Kate Whoriskey (Artistic Director, Intiman Theatre), Robert Woodruff (former Artistic Director, American Repertory Theatre), and Evan Yionoulis; as well as distinguished actors, such as F. Murray Abraham, Kathleen Chalfant (Wit), Stephen Spinella (Angels in America), and Mark Rylance (Tony Award, Boeing–Boeing, Jerusalem).
+The Theatre has attracted some of the world’s most talented and sought-after artists, including directors Sir Peter Hall (Founder, Royal Shakespeare Company), Peter Brook, Doug Hughes (Tony Award, Doubt), Bartlett Sher (Tony Award, South Pacific), Julie Taymor (Tony Award, The Lion King), Darko Tresnjak (Artistic Director, Hartford Stage), Kate Whoriskey, Robert Woodruff (former Artistic Director, American Repertory Theatre), and Evan Yionoulis; as well as distinguished actors, such as F. Murray Abraham, Kathleen Chalfant (Wit), Stephen Spinella (Angels in America), and Mark Rylance (Tony Award, Boeing–Boeing, Jerusalem).
 At the same time, the Theatre has provided important developmental opportunities for some of today’s most promising artists.

 The Theatre also has developed strong partnerships with outstanding presenters and regional theatres in the US and abroad, extending the reach of its work as well as its resources.
 The Theatre has toured its productions to La Jolla Playhouse and to Intiman Theatre in Seattle.
 It has mounted co-productions with New York Theatre Workshop, American Repertory Theatre, Berkeley Repertory Theatre, Houston’s Alley Theatre, and Shakespeare’s Globe in London.
 In addition to its tours to the Royal Shakespeare Company, in January 2006, Theatre for a New Audience had its debut in Italy when it toured to Naples with its production of Eduardo De Filippo’s Souls of Naples (Questi Fantasmi!) starring John Turturro and directed by Roman Paska.